“Darling, you feel heavy because you are too full of truth.

 That’s the art of life.

-STEFANIE BOYCE is a writer and speaker, best known for her unique perspective when it comes to difficult circumstances.
+Stefanie is a writer and speaker, best known for her unique perspective when it comes to difficult circumstances.
 She is no stranger to the pain and beauty of this world, and the tension that comes from living in the midst of both.
 Most importantly, she is a wife, mother of 3, and an inspiration to many.

 Stefanie started writing and speaking as a way to share the things she is learning from parenting her children, two of whom have a rare, regressive terminal disease, called Sanfilippo Syndrome.

 In the midst of the pain and suffering that comes from knowing you are going to lose two of your children to an incurable disease, which most people would consider their worst nightmare, we see Stefanie’s strength.
-And she will be the first to say that it comes from her faith and trust in Christ.
+She will be the first to say that it comes from her faith and trust in Christ.